ftrackhq/ftrack-javascript/doc/handling_events.rst

 =====================

-To listen to events, you register a function against a subscription using :js:func:`Session.eventHub.subscribe`.
+To listen to events, you register a function against a subscription using :ref:`Session.eventHub.subscribe <EventHub.subscribe>`.
 The subscription expression should be on the format `topic=<topic value>` and will filter incoming events to determine if the registered function should receive that event.
 If the subscription matches, the registered function will be called with the event object as its sole argument.

 The following example subscribes a function to receive all 'ftrack.update' events and then print out the entities that were updated::